linuxfoundation/lfx-architecture-decisions/decisions/0003-opentelemetry-instrumentation.md

 ## Decision

-OpenTelemetry tracing MUST be used for all new projects, including propogating trace and parent-span context from both inbound HTTP requests and outbound HTTP requests.
+OpenTelemetry tracing MUST be used for all new projects, including propagating trace and parent-span context from both inbound HTTP requests and outbound HTTP requests.